 Four-force (4-force) is a four-vector, considered as

-a relativistic generalization of the classical 3-vector of force to the
+a relativistic generalization of classical 3-vector of force to the

 four-dimensional spacetime.
 As in classical mechanics, the 4-force can be

 defined in two ways.
-The first one measures the change in the energy and
+The first one measures the change in energy and momentum

-momentum of a particle per unit of proper time.
-The second method introduces
+of a particle per unit of proper time.
+The second method introduces force

-force characteristics – strengths of field, and with their help in certain
+characteristics – strengths of field, and with their help in certain energy and

-energy and momentum of the particle is calculated 4-force acting on the
+momentum of the particle is calculated 4-force acting on the particle in the

-particle in the field.
-The equality of 4-forces produced by these methods,
+field.
+The equality of 4-forces produced by these methods, gives the equation

-gives the equation of motion of the particle in the given force field.
+of motion of the particle in given force field.

-In special relativity 4-force is the derivative of
+In special relativity 4-force is derivative of 4-momentum

 For a particle with constant invariant mass m > 0, ,